NOAA-OWP/topmodel/params/README.md

 # Software Requirements:
 1) TauDEM (which requires gdal, mpiexec,... see https://github.com/dtarb/TauDEM)
-2) Python if the TWI histogram per basin will be created.
-Anaconda distribution was used but is not a requirement.
-The following libraries are used in python:
- 	- osgeo (gdal,ogr)
- 	- numpy
- 	- agparse
- 	- pandas
+2) Python is required to generate TWI histogram and the width function per basin.
+Running this model requires python and the libraries listed in the environment file: environment.yml.
+To create an environment in anaconda, open the console and run the

+conda env create --file environment.yml conda activate params

+Anaconda is not required, as long as all requirements listed in environment.yml are available in the python installation.

 3) Curl to download the HAND DEM data

 ## Usage
 1) Edit the workflow_hand_twi_giuh.env file.
 This file contains all parameters for the runs, including the HUC06 number, path to the hydrofabrics, and environmental variabels for TAUDEM and gdal
+2) Run:
+conda activate params
-2) Run: source workflow_hand_twi_giuh.sh
+source workflow_hand_twi_giuh.sh

 # Data Requirements:
 hydrofabrics if the TWI histogram per basin will be created